-The hospital LIS is the ultimate source of antimicrobial susceptibility test results, but in some healthcare facilities not all susceptibility results acquired or stored in a LIS are readily available for reporting to NHSN.
+The ultimate source of antimicrobial susceptibility test results should be the hospital LIS, but in some healthcare facilities not all susceptibility results acquired or stored in a LIS are readily available for reporting to NHSN.
 Concerted efforts are needed to obtain antimicrobial resistance data for purposes of reporting to NHSN that, due to a practice referred to as suppression, might be withheld from clinical end users.
 This practice can serve to control costs or to prevent overuse of some antimicrobial agents, but it also can exert an adverse impact on antimicrobial resistance reporting to public health surveillance systems and infection control programs.
 Suppression can lead to significant biases in the antimicrobial resistance data available for surveillance or infection control.
 Facilities should make every effort to report all antimicrobial resistance data that meet the NHSN protocol requirements, regardless of whether those data are suppressed from clinical end users.

-Facilities and groups can analyze all AR Option data reported to NHSN.
+All AR Option data reported to NHSN can be analyzed.
 After generating analysis datasets within NHSN, users can view all reported data in the NHSN analysis reports.
-The data in NHSN can be visualized and analyzed in many ways.
+The data in NHSN can be visualized and analyzed in various ways.
 For example, descriptive analysis reports such as line lists and bar charts are available.
 In addition, measures of antimicrobial resistance are available in rate tables and antibiogram reports.